 I am of the opinion that one of the necessary components for the crypto industry to flourish in the coming years is the proliferation of custody solutions for crypto assets.

 As we mentioned before, there is a strong culture within the Bitcoin community to be your own bank, with the saying “not your keys, not your crypto” frequently bandied about.

-And that is why banks or other custodian organisations will play an important role in the future of Bitcoin by providing secure storage to the general population.
+And that is why banks or other custodian organizations will play an important role in the future of Bitcoin by providing secure storage to the general population.

 Coinbase Custody is a step in that direction.
 It is currently only available for institutions that typically hold high values of cryptos, but I would bet that the plan is for Coinbase to be able to offer this service to all their users in the future.